gwtproject/gwt-site/src/main/markdown/community-group-charter.md

 This Discussion Group is intended for developers using GWT to build applications.
 Everyone is welcome to join in, provided you follow our community's policies described below.
 Our users help each other, and there are many experts who post to this group, including some from Google.

-No topic is off-limits, provided it relates to GWT in some way.&nbsp; However, since it _is_ a very busy list, please check out the list of resources above before posting your question; you may find your question has already been answered.
+No topic is off-limits, provided it relates to GWT in some way.
+However, since it _is_ a very busy list, please check out the list of resources above before posting your question; you may find your question has already been answered.

 ## Discussion Group Rules